factor-hmc/book/src/the-stack.md

 dup
 ```

 We see the the value 6 on our stack has been duplicated.
-The **dup** function will duplicated the most recent item on the stack, and push the copy on the stack.
+The **dup** function will duplicate the most recent item on the stack, and push the copy on the stack.
 Factor offers many simple, yet powerful functions which can give users more control over the stack.
 You can see a brief explanation for some of the more important functions below:

 `
 dup ( x -- x x ) !Duplicate the most recent value on the stack and pushes the copy to the stack.